 In the Arctic Ocean, low salinity is not solely driven by riverine discharge or coastal permafrost thaw; sea-ice meltwater is a massive contributor, particularly in the western Arctic and along transport pathways like the Fram Strait.
 Sea-ice melt dilutesTAbut likely possesses a very different OrgAlk yield compared to terrestrial runoff.
 The current model does not seem to isolate sea-ice melt from meteoric water when applying the salinity-based OrgAlk parameterization.
 If the low-salinity endmember in a specific region is primarily ice-melt rather than river runoff, the proposed model will likely severely overestimate the OrgAlk concentration and the corresponding OA bias.

 Response: We thank the reviewer for this constructive comment.
-A recent study of Rush et al. (2026, Scicentific Report) have reported OrgAlk concentrations in the Arctic open ocean influenced by sea ice.
+A recent study of Rush et al. (2026, Scientific Report) have reported OrgAlk concentrations in the Arctic open ocean influenced by sea ice.
 Interestingly, they observed high OrgAlk concentrations in low salinity under-ice water, which could be 18.4 mmol kg-1 at salinity 29.
 Applying the observed relationship between OrgAlk/TA and salinity to the reported samples of under ice water, brine, and open ocean waters influenced by sea ice yielded an estimated mean OrgAlk concentration of 9.2 ± 7.9 mmol kg-1, which is comparable to the directly measured mean concentration of 10.5 ± 5.9 mmol kg-1.
-This suggests that, at least in regions covered by sea ice, our approach is unlikely to substantially overestimate OrgAlk concentrations or the corresponding bias in ocean acidification estimates.
+This suggests that, at least in regions influenced by sea ice, our approach is unlikely to substantially overestimate OrgAlk concentrations or the corresponding bias in ocean acidification estimates.
 We have clarified this point in the revised manuscript.
 Please refer to L.324-331 on page 17 in the revised manuscript.

 The future projections rely on the assumption that the observed relationship between the OrgAlk:TA ratio and salinity remains temporally stable under SSP1-2.6 and SSP5-8.5 scenarios.
 However, warming will not linearly scale existing runoff.
 Permafrost degradation is expected to accelerate, releasing older, highly modified carbon pools that may alter the proportion of humic/fulvic acids (and thus the OrgAlk yield).
 The authors must clearly acknowledge that the changing quality of terrestrial carbon fluxes in a warming climate introduces deep uncertainty into these decadal projections.

-Response: We agree that our future projections assume that the present-day relationship between OrgAlk:TA and salinity remains applicable under future climate change scenarios introduces uncertainty.
+Response: We agree that our assumption that the present-day OrgAlk:TA and salinity relationship remains applicable under future climate change scenarios introduces uncertainty.
 Under continued warming, accelerated permafrost thaw may alter the age and composition of terrestrial carbon exported to the coastal ocean.
 This may change the relative abundance of humic substances and, consequently, the OrgAlk concentration associated with freshwater inputs.
 As a result, the relationship between OrgAlk/TA and salinity may not remain temporally stable under SSP1-2.6 or SSP5-8.5 conditions.

 We have now acknowledged this limitation in the revised manuscript.
 We have clarified that our projections should be interpreted as first-order sensitivity estimates rather than robust quantitative forecasts, and that changes in terrestrial carbon quality represent an important source of uncertainty.
 Please refer to Line 384-387 on page 20 in the revised manuscript.